 - Know your position.
 This might seem obvious, but find the right position for you and stay there.
 At times, players stray from their position to go after the ball or make a play.
 At that moment, it might seem like a good idea.
 However, it could leave their area of the field vulnerable and result in the opposing team taking advantage.

 - Have discipline on and off the field.
 Great players respect their coach, the referees, and the rules of the game.
 They never act out without first thinking it through.
 This also carries over to their life off the field.
 Discipline in diet, training, and other healthy lifestyle choices is critical.
-This audio-based fitness app could be a great addition to your daily routine to stay fit and healthy while on the go.
+This 30-Day Soccer Fitness Program would be a great addition to your daily routine to stay fit and healthy while on the go.

 - A soccer player will never be successful if they don’t have the right attitude.
 Be motivated and passionate about the position you play and the team that you are on.